gleam-lang/website/book-src/tour/functions.md

 }
 ```

-Generic type annotations can be named anything, but the names must be lower case and may
+Type vraiables can be named anything, but the names must be lower case and may
 contain underscores.
-Like other type annotations, they are completely optional, but may
+Like other type annotations, they are completely optional,
-aid in understanding the code.
+but may aid in understanding the code.

 ## Labelled arguments